ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 ##  Preliminary Community Review {#preliminary-review}

-Notice of a potential media type registration in the standards tree should be sent to the media-types@ietf.org mailing list for review.
+Notice of a potential media type registration in the standards tree MUST be sent to the media-types@ietf.org mailing list for review.
 Registrations in other trees can be sent to the list for review as well; doing so is entirely optional, but is strongly encouraged.

 The purpose of this notification is to solicit comments and feedback on the choice of type/subtype name, the unambiguity of the references with respect to versions and external profiling information, and a review of any interoperability or security considerations.
 The submitter may submit a revised registration proposal or abandon the registration completely and at any time.